¿PREFIERES ESPAÑOL? Ver el sitio web en español

 Print Loading Download in PDFLoading Listen

-All Veterans receive coverage for most health care services such as regular checkups with your primary care provider, appointments with specialists, medical equipment, prosthetics, and prescriptions, but only some will qualify for added benefits like dental care.
-The full list of your covered benefits depends on:
+• If you qualify for VA health care, you will get coverage for most health care services, such as regular checkups with your primary care provider, appointments with specialists, medical equipment, prosthetics, and prescription drugs.

 More information